inno-devops-labs/S25-core-course-labs/app_python/CI.md

 - **Features**:
   - Scans the `requirements.txt` file for known vulnerabilities in the listed dependencies.
-  - Configurable severity threshold (`--severity-threshold=high`) to block the pipeline only for high-severity issues.
   - Secure token management using GitHub secrets (`SNYK_TOKEN`).

 ## 5. Modularized Workflow